mehulagg/gitlab_test/doc/administration/postgresql/high_availability.md

 >
 > This configuration is GA in EE 10.2.

-The recommended configuration for a PostgreSQL HA requires:

-- A minimum of three database nodes
-  - Each node will run the following services:
-    - `PostgreSQL` - The database itself
-    - `repmgrd` - A service to monitor, and handle failover in case of a failure
-    - `Consul` agent - Used for service discovery, to alert other nodes when failover occurs
-- A minimum of three `Consul` server nodes
-- A minimum of one `pgbouncer` service node, but it's recommended to have one per database node
-  - An internal load balancer (TCP) is required when there is more than one `pgbouncer` service node

-You also need to take into consideration the underlying network topology, making sure you have redundant connectivity between all Database and GitLab instances, otherwise the networks will become a single point of failure.

 ## Architecture

+The Omnibus GitLab recommended configuration for a PostgreSQL high availability cluster requires:

+- A minimum of three database nodes.
+- A minimum of three `Consul` server nodes.
+- A minimum of one `pgbouncer` service node, but it's recommended to have one per database node.
+  - An internal load balancer (TCP) is required when there is more than one `pgbouncer` service node.

 ![PG HA Architecture](img/pg_ha_architecture.png)

-Database nodes run two services with PostgreSQL:
+You also need to take into consideration the underlying network topology, making sure you have redundant connectivity between all Database and GitLab instances to avoid the network becoming a single point of failure.

+### Database node

+Each database node runs three services:

+`PostgreSQL` - The database itself.

-- Repmgrd.
-Monitors the cluster and handles failover when issues with the master occur.
-The failover consists of:
+`repmgrd` - Communicates with other repmgrd services in the cluster and handles failover when issues with the master server occurs.
+The failover procedure consists of:

 - Selecting a new master for the cluster.
 - Promoting the new node to master.
 - Instructing remaining servers to follow the new master node.

-  On failure, the old master node is automatically evicted from the cluster, and should be rejoined manually once recovered.
+- The old master node is automatically evicted from the cluster and should be rejoined manually once recovered.

-- Consul.
-Monitors the status of each node in the database cluster and tracks its health in a service definition on the Consul cluster.
+`Consul` agent - Monitors the status of each node in the database cluster and tracks its health in a service definition on the Consul cluster.

+### Consul server node

+The Consul server node runs the Consul server service.

+### PgBouncer node

+Each PgBouncer node runs two services:

+`PgBouncer` - The database connection pooler itself.

-Alongside each PgBouncer, there is a Consul agent that watches the status of the PostgreSQL service.
-If that status changes, Consul runs a script which updates the configuration and reloads PgBouncer
+`Consul` agent - Watches the status of the PostgreSQL service definition on the Consul cluster.
+If that status changes, Consul runs a script which updates the PgBouncer configuration to point to the new PostgreSQL master node and reloads the PgBouncer service.

 ### Connection flow